 Recipe Notes & Tips:

-- Don’t overcook: The apples should be fork-tender, not mushy.
-Remove them from heat as soon as they soften.
+- Don't overcook: The apples are done when they're tender but still hold their shape.
+Remove them from the heat as soon as they reach this point to avoid a saucy texture.

 How to Store: